 - Screen Refresh Rate: 60 Hz

-The narrow bezel was ideal for our multi-screen setup, and we appreciated that it’s VESA mount compatible.
-The stand can be tilted and swiveled, and the ergonomic adjustments meant we could have the monitor in a vertical format.
+The narrow bezel was ideal for our multi-screen setup.
+The stand can be tilted and swiveled, and the ergonomic adjustments meant we could have the monitor in a vertical format, too.
+In fact, we tested a desk setup with up to four vertical displays, and everything worked well.

 - Radeon FreeSync Technology